ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 separate KeySet) there is no defined moment when the data can be collected.
 Defining such a moment would break the lazy-loading constraint.
 It is recommended to use callbacks passed as `parameters`.
-The callback function declaration is not affected by this decision.
+Callback function declarations are not limited by this decision.

 ## Related decisions